jedisct1/libsodium-doc/secret-key_cryptography/aead.md

 \(original version and IETF version\), as well as a variant of the later with an extended nonce: XChaCha20-Poly1305.

+The "combined mode" API of each construction appends the authentication tag to the ciphertext.
+The "detached mode" API stores the authentication tag in a separate location.

 ### Availability and interoperability

 | Construction            | Key size | Nonce size | Block size | MAC size | Availability                                                                                                  |